Moving Out of State: 10 To-Dos to Cross Off Your List

 Many unforeseen expenses could arise throughout the move, including unexpected costs related to weather delays, truck rentals, and vehicle breakdowns.
 Fortunately, with an adequate emergency fund, you have the resources to deal with any of these problems and not lose any sleep over them.

 Once you find your new home and visit it, notify your employer that you will be moving.
 Your employer may have programs to assist with moving costs, especially if you are staying within the company.
 Understanding what expenses you can expect to receive reimbursement for helps you immensely plan accordingly.

 Start planning every facet of your move, from everything including the cost of professional movers and rental trucks to packing supplies and their prices.

-The more you prepare for every aspect of the move, the fewer unforeseen problems you have to anticipate.
+The more you list out and prepare for every aspect of the move, the fewer unforeseen problems you have to anticipate.
 Take this time to form a cohesive moving plan, start gathering packing supplies and discuss the move with your family and loved ones.

 Moving is an opportunity to get rid of all the useless items you may have been lugging around for years.
 Any household items or furniture you do not want are not worth taking with you.
 Unwanted items add expenses to your overall moving cost and are not worth taking.

 Trim down your possessions and only take what you want.
 Take your unwanted possessions to a donation center for a tax credit, or sell them on a second-hand marketplace for extra cash to help with the move.